KamelSenfro/KaLang/README.md

 # KaLang
-1st of all, Huge appreciation to Aryaan Hegde for his 5h Tutorial on FCC
+This is a programming language made from Scratch with a Fully Functional Interperter with lexical Analysis and Parsing to the Interperter

-This is an OOP Scripting Language where...
+A Huge appreciation to Aryaan Hegde for his 5h Tutorial on FCC